lukalafaye/LlamArt/README.md

 ![](img/metrics.png)

-# LLM running on device
+# LLM running on device with RAG

 Llam4rt recognizes artworks using the video feed.
 Once the user has selected something they would like to talk about, the image's extremely detailed description and data get fed into the LLM using Retrieval-Augmented Generation (RAG), allowing the user to chat about information revolving around the artwork.

+Refer to [https://github.com/tgenlis83/llam4rt-llm/](https://github.com/tgenlis83/llam4rt-llm/) for this part of the project.